pylint-dev/pylint/doc/reference_guide/plugins.rst

   def register(linter):
     print 'Hello world'

-We can run this plugin by placing this module in the PYTHONPATH and invoking as:
+We can run this plugin by placing this module in the PYTHONPATH and invoking **pylint** as:

 .. sourcecode:: bash